Ensto provides solutions to help Californian electrical distribution networks prevent wildfires.

 Unsurprisingly, Americans are not expert about Finland, but Casler says Finland is a good place of origin.
 “Our story is that if our products are tough enough for Lapland, then they’re tough enough for you.
 We see Nordic people fighting their way through a snowstorm to restore power to an overhead line.
 Finns are thought of as tough, self-reliant people who are highly diplomatic.
 That resonates well in the US.”

-Casler says that Finland is more in the American news than might be expected.
+Casler says that Finland is more in the US news than might be expected.
 “President Niinistö and President Trump have somehow developed a relatively close personal relationship.
 There have been several state visits by the Finns over the last couple of years.”

 He also notes that while raking the forests is funny, it means that Finland is in the news in the United States.
 “And that is something very positive.”